This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Mind that Song

-‘Mind that Song’ is run in conjunction with Alzheimer Scotland and uses music and song and hospitality to provide a supportive environment for those suffering from Alzheimer’s or Dementia and also for those who care for them.
-It meets in our Large Hall 2pm, usually on the second Friday of each month - see the Calendar for dates.
+‘Mind that Song’ is run in partnership with Alzheimer Scotland and uses music, song and hospitality to provide a supportive environment for those living with Dementia and also for those who care for them.
+It meets in our Large Hall at 2pm, usually on the second Friday of each month - see the magazine for dates.

 Contact Anne O'Donnell (Alzheimer Scotland)